-Much of Soul music history over the last half century has revolved around great producer/artist combinations.
-But no combination was more pleasing than the work of various artists and producer Thom Bell beginning in the late 60's through the 1970s and beyond.
-With "Mighty Three" partners Kenny Gamble and Leon Huff, Bell created the Sound of Philadelphia, the most important and dominant sound of the early and mid-70s, and the heir to the Motown sound of the 60s.
-And as a songwriter, musician, producer, and arranger, Bell established himself as one of the most important R&B/Soul music figures of all time.
+Thom Bell was best known for his success with the Philadelphia sound in the 1970s, particularly with the Delfonics, Stylistics and Spinners.
+With the "Mighty Three" partners, 1995 SHOF inductees Kenny Gamble and Leon Huff, Bell helped to create the Sound of Philadelphia, one of the most important and dominant sounds of the early and mid-70s, and the heir to the Motown sound of the 60s.
+And as a songwriter, musician, producer, and arranger, Bell established himself as one of the most important R&B/Soul music figures of that era.

 Bell's early work set the stage for his style of production and arrangements.
-He was known as being extremely organized and precise, but more importantly was quite adventurous.
-He generally came to the studio with a specific sound in mind.
-His exacting work was groundbreaking, as he created unique arrangements using seemingly odd instruments, such as sitars and bassoons, to create first-of-a-kind Soul sounds that others would try to ape for years afterward.
+He created unique arrangements using seemingly odd instruments, such as sitars and bassoons, to create first-of-a-kind Soul sounds that others would try to emulate for years afterward.
 His productions tended to be lush and orchestral (influenced by his classical background), but with hot, pulsating beats and excellent vocal arrangements.
 While his work may have owed a debt to the Motown sound of the 60s, he clearly took Soul music to a new and different level, and his work became the template for dozens of acts throughout the 70s.